dcoles/ivle/doc/man/scripts.rst

 :program:`ivle-createdatadirs`

-Creates an IVLE data hierarchy if it does not already exist.
+Creates the IVLE data hierarchy (by default under :file:`/var/lib/ivle`) if it does not already exist.

 ivle-enrol